taoteh1221/healthy-homemade-freezable-meals/README.txt

 MODIFIED FROM (thanks for the awesome recipe!): https://icookfortwo.com/crock-pot-chicken-stuffing-casserole/

+12oz low sodium stuffing mix, OR 12 slices of whole wheat bread (cubed / seasoned / baked), OR half of each

+30oz russet potatoes, cut into quarters / eights, precooked by boiling 15 minutes

+32oz frozen cut green beans, OR frozen peas and carrots (2x 16oz frozen bags)

 1/4 cup extra virgin olive oil (to grease up bottom / sides of crockpot)

 4 pounds / breasts of chicken, diced into large / bite-sized pieces

 2 MEDIUM onions chopped

-1 and 1/2 cups rice

-24oz frozen cut green beans, OR frozen peas and carrots (OR 12oz of each)

 8oz light sour cream

 1 cup fat free milk

-16oz low sodium chicken broth (OR SUBSTITUTE WITH 2 CUPS WATER)

-8 cups water (add more, IF too thick to stir well)

-12oz low sodium stuffing mix

-4 slices of whole wheat bread
+1 cup rice

+1 and 1/2 tsp poultry seasoning

+1/3 cup granulated onions

 1/3 cup whole wheat flour

 1/3 cup cornmeal

-1/3 cup granulated onions

-1 and 1/2 tsp poultry seasoning
+16oz low sodium chicken broth (OR SUBSTITUTE WITH 2 CUPS WATER)

+6 to 8 cups water (add more, IF too thick to stir well)

 -Cube the sliced bread, season with granulated garlic, and bake in oven / air fryer @ 300 degrees for 15 minutes

--Oil bottom / sides of crock pot with the extra virgin olive oil, and evenly layer LARGE DICED chicken pices across bottom
+-Oil bottom / sides of crock pot with the extra virgin olive oil

--Mix together cubed bread and stuffing mix, then evenly layer over the chicken

--Mix flour / cornmeal / chicken broth / milk / sour cream / granulated onions / poultry seasoning in a bowl, then evenly pour over stuffing
+-Mix dry ingredients / spices / chicken broth / milk / sour cream in a bowl, then add to crockpot

+-Evenly layer LARGE DICED chicken pices across bottom

+-Mix together cubed bread / stuffing mix, then evenly layer over the chicken

 -Evenly layer the veggies on top of everything

--Add the water, and stir well until fully mixed
+-Add the water as-needed, and stir well until fully mixed

 -Cook on high for 4 hours, stirring well hourly or more (to evenly cook the rice, which can settle to bottom)